hyperledger/iroha-2-docs/src/guide/troubleshooting/overview.md

 ## Check the keys

-Most issues arise as a result of the keys not matching.
+Most issues arise as a result of unmatched keys.
 This is why we recommend to follow this rule: **If something goes wrong, please check the keys first.**

-Here's a quick explanation.
-It is not possible to differentiate the error messages that arise when the keys of peers are not matching the keys in the array of
+Here's a quick explanation: It is not possible to differentiate the error messages that arise when peers' keys do not match the keys in the array of
 [trusted peers](./../configure/peer-configuration.md#trusted-peers), because
 it would expose the peers' public key.
-As such, if you have Helm charts, K8s deployments with keys defined via the environment variables, you should check for Key definitions.
+As such, if you have Helm charts or K8s deployed with keys defined via the environment variables, you should check for Key definitions.

 If in doubt,